Women in Namibia

 Women in Namibia face challenges in their health, gender based violence, and access to education.
 The government of Namibia is taking steps to provide women with equal rights to a degree that is largely unparalleled in Sub-Saharan Africa, including the promise of gender equality and increased parliament representation in the Namibian constitution.
 Women currently serve in nearly half of all seats in parliament and the first female Prime Minister was elected in 2015.
+The country's first female president, Netumbo Nandi-Ndaitwah, was elected in 2024.
+In addition, the country's first female speaker was elected in 2025.
+Namibia currently has a female president, vice president, and speaker.

 Health

 HIV/AIDS is largely prevalent within Namibia.
 HIV-related deaths reached its peak in 2004, when 12,000 people died, but has since declined to around 2,900 deaths in 2021.

 The socioeconomic status of women remains a significant indicator of HIV status.
 Of the poorest women in Namibia, the HIV prevalence rate is at 21.4%, compared to the richest households with an HIV prevalence rate of 3.7%.

 Large strides have been made in the last decade to decrease the rate of maternal mortality in Namibia.
 In 2017, maternal mortality was at a rate of 195 deaths per 100,000 live births, down from 358 deaths per 100,000 live births in 2004.
 Life expectancy of women in Namibia has also improved.
 In 2020, the female life expectancy was 67 years, a large gap from 53 years in 2004.